 No veggie dish is mandatory; it’s really up to you what to put.
 The combinations are endless.
 Have fun and experiment.

-This simple Korean side dish (Sigeumchi-namul) made with fresh spinach and seasoned with Korean fermented bean paste (Doenjang) is great with spicy foods or kimbap.
+This simple Korean seasoned vegetable dish (Sigeumchi namul) is made with fresh spinach and seasoned with Korean fermented bean paste (Doenjang).
+In Korean restaurants, it is usually served with Korean BBQ, spicy foods, or kimbap.